IAAR-Shanghai/Grimoire/README.md

 The project is organized into several key directories and modules.
 Here's an overview of the project structure:
 ```
 .
+├── archived      # Store the grimoire and hard samples used in our experiment.
 ├── assets        # Store project assets, such as images, diagrams, or any visual elements used to enhance the presentation and understanding of the project.
 ├── configs       # Store configuration files.
 ├── core          # Core codebase.